vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 The infinite compassion of the Lord is the prime cause for (1) the nature and existence of all the three kinds of chetanas and achetanas; (2) the creation of the world; (3) the promulgation of the Shastras; (4) the enlightenment of the knowledge relating to tattva, hita and purushartha; (5) the origination of an aspiration for liberation; (6) redeeming the erring humanity that seek refuge in Him; (7) functioning in the place of an upaya for one who is an 'akinchana'; (8) ignoring and excusing infinite faults of the chetanas that take refuge with Him on account of the mere 'vyaja' or pretext of bhakti and prapatti; (9) granting His infinite bliss of communion after terminating once for all their migration from birth to birth; (10) causing repentence in the minds of the prapannas for the faults committed intentionally and making them observe some expiation according to their competence (11) purifying such hardliners that do not repent by inflicting light punishments and leading them to His eternal abode.
 For all these, the compassion of the Lord is the prime cause.

 The Lord of this nature viz. 'krupavishista' is the 'siddhopaya' or ever realised means.
 An aspirant after moksha, is enjoined to seek refuge with Him.
 This is something which ought to be done for being saved.
 Though Ishvara is most supreme and He may do whatever He likes, He is full of compassion and one should appeal to His compassion to get over his nigrahas.
 If His wrath is removed, His natural compassion flows spontaneously.
 So, the means of shakti and prapatti are 'sadhyopayas' that are pretexts to awaken His mercy.
 So, these upayas are to be practised as ordained.

-234

-Essence of Srimad Rahasyatraya Saram

 II.
 Doubts that arise in respect of the inherent relationship

 between Paramatman and the chetanas are cleared as follows: